-Spot Depths-turns spot soundings on or off, and sets a dangerous depth.
+Spot Depths-turns spot soundings on or off and sets a dangerous depth.

 Safety Shading (only available when you are using a BlueChart g2 or BlueChart g2 Vision card)-identifies a selected depth.
-Areas on the chart with depths shallower than the specified value are shaded in blue, while areas with depths greater than the specified value are shaded in white.
-The contour is always drawn at, or deeper than, the selected depth.
+Areas with depths shallower than the specified value are shaded in blue, while areas with depths greater than the specified value are shaded in white.
+The shading is always drawn at, or deeper than, the selected depth.